 Noise

 Existing noise environments will vary considerably based on the diversity of land uses and densities.
-In most urban environments automobile, truck, and bus traffic is the major source of noise.
+In most urban environments, automobile, truck, and bus traffic is the major source of noise.
 Traffic generally produces background sound levels that remain fairly constant with time.
 Individual high-noise-level events that can occur from time to time include honking horns, sirens, operation of construction equipment, and travel of noisy vehicles like trucks or buses.
 Air and rail traffic and commercial and industrial activities are also major sources of noise in some areas.
 In addition, air conditioning and ventilating systems contribute to the noise levels in residential areas, particularly during the summer months.

 Regulatory Background